C2SM/c2sm.github.io/docs/posts/2025-02-19_git_beginners.md

 <!-- more -->

 The registration is now open (30 places available).
 Places will be confirmed on a first-come, first-served basis.

-More information about the workshop content and the registration form can be found at [Git for Beginners Workshop 2025 :material-open-in-new:](https://c2sm.ethz.ch/education/technical-training/c2sm-git-workshop-2025.html){:target="_blank"}.